A few other things we would like you to know

 We will be very happy to tell you about our working methods

-The Biomedical Primate Research Centre (BPRC) is a science institute that conducts biomedical research on serious diseases, e.g. AIDS, malaria, hepatitis, tuberculosis and autoimmune diseases such as MS. While conducting that research, we also do our utmost to develop research methods that do not involve any animal testing.
+The Biomedical Primate Research Centre (BPRC) is a science institute that conducts biomedical research on serious diseases, e.g. corona, AIDS, malaria, hepatitis, tuberculosis and aging diseases such as Parkinson's and Alzheimer.
+While conducting that research, we also do our utmost to develop research methods that do not involve any animal testing.

 We all wish to conduct research that does not involve animal testing